 He nods, saluting like a soldier before he marches off to complete his orders.
 I’m glad he’s been able to maintain some childlike enthusiasm and happiness; I didn’t when I was his age.
 I felt like a thirty-year-old at three.
 My mother was a rogue who gave birth to me when she was thirty-seven, so I was very unexpected.
 She was a member of a small rogue pack, and when she suddenly died when I was only three, they stepped in and helped raise me.
 When I was fifteen, another group of rogues attacked us.
 I escaped, and I don’t know how many of them survived.
 I ran so far into the woods that I couldn’t find them again.
 I’m not even sure if any of them lived, so maybe there was nothing to find?
 Either way, I’ve been on my own since then.

 Do you smell that?
 Raven asks as I pick up some branches, and take a deep breath in.

 Territory markings.
 I didn’t think we were anywhere near a pack?

 I’m not sure which pack it is, but this is definitely territory lining.
 We’ll have to move shelter.

 I glance back at my children.
 Chloe is napping peacefully, despite how chaotic the world around her is, while Evander dutifully collects wood.

 No, we’ll just be careful.
 This is a great spot, and daylight is almost out.
 We are going through all the trouble to make a shelter, so we’ll stay here.
 Plus, the scent isn’t strong, so the line is probably a mile or two away.

 So be it.

-“Jesus, Pax!
+“Jeez, Pax!
 What’d you get yourself into now?”
 I ask as a grin sweeps across my face when I see his condition.

 He stomps into the mansion, his nose completely busted and eye black.